Joint Pain Relief Without Side Effects: Natural Options

 MSM (Methylsulfonylmethane)

-- Reduces joint inflammation and pain
+- Lowers joint inflammation and pain

 - Improves physical function in osteoarthritis patients

-Dosage: 1,500-3,000 mg daily.
-Often included in combination joint supplements like Flex-4.
+Dosage: 1,500 to 3,000 mg daily.
+MSM is sometimes included in combination joint supplements.

 Hyaluronic Acid (HA)